By Pink Diva

 My almost 4 year old’s favorite part was waiting for the show because the Green Army Guys are there.
 They walk around and mess with audience members.
 He thought they were hilarious and it made the wait go by much faster.

 If you have the chance to see The Music of Pixar Live! you should go.
 The musicians were talented, the selection emotional and the seats pretty comfy!
-Consult with our FREE Disney Diva Travel Agent Leslie Harris to plan your vacation now!
+Consult with our FREE Disney Diva Travel Agent Patricia from All for Dreams Travel to plan your vacation now!